rutujashingare/-Exploratory-Data-Analysis-Sports/README.md

 ### The team with the most number of wins per season.
 Each IPL season has a fair share of excitement and adulation.
 No team other than Chennai Super Kings(in 2010 and 2011) was able to win the IPL trophy in succession.
 That is a testimony to the unpredictability of IPL.

 ![image](https://user-images.githubusercontent.com/70087327/133277601-52530852-147c-4650-a940-b8c9e48a2dd2.png)

 •	Mumbai Indians has secured the most wins in four seasons(2010, 2013, 2017, and 2019).

 ![image](https://user-images.githubusercontent.com/70087327/133278018-98865393-7c60-4ccd-ae3d-83123657731f.png)

 •	Eden Gardens has hosted the maximum number of IPL matches followed by Wankhede Stadium and M Chinnaswamy Stadium.

 ![image](https://user-images.githubusercontent.com/70087327/133278879-48f496f2-9d56-4655-bdec-a808f2494533.png)

 •	Cris Gayle is the player who won the most player of the match awards and hence is the most valuable player.

 •	Six Indian players have figured in the top ten IPL players list.

+## Conclusion

+•	Mumbai Indians is the most successful team in IPL.

+•	Mumbai Indians has won the most number of toss.

+•	There were more matches won by chasing the total(419 matches) than defending(350 matches).

+•	When defending a total, the biggest victory was by 146 runs(Mumbai Indians defeated Delhi Daredevils by 146 runs on 06 May 2017 at Feroz Shah Kotla stadium, Delhi).

+•	When chasing a target, the biggest victory was by 10 wickets(without losing any wickets) and there were 11 such instances.

+•	The Mumbai city has hosted the most number of IPL matches.

+•	Chris Gayle has won the maximum number of player of the match title.

+•	Winning toss gives a slight edge(52% probability of winning) against the opponents.

+•	Five Indian players have figured in the top ten IPL players list.

+•	S. Ravi(Sundaram Ravi) has officiated the most number of IPL matches on-field.

+•	Eden Gardens has hosted the maximum number of IPL matches.

+•	Till 2019, 40 venues have hosted 756 IPL matches.